MarRamiro/MarRamiro/README.md

 ## 🧠 About Me

-I'm deeply passionate about mathematics research and have a keen interest in computer science & engineering.
-My academic and personal projects reflect my enthusiasm for exploring the intersection of math and computer science to solve complex problems and create innovative solutions.
+I'm a student at Universidad Complutense de Madrid and an exchange student at UCI, where I also play rugby 🏉 and work as an undergrad research assistant with the Networks, Computation, and Social Dynamics (NCASD) lab.
+I'm passionate about mathematics and computer science & engineering, constantly exploring their intersection to tackle complex problems and innovate.

 ## 🛠️ Skills

-- **Programming Languages:** Proficient in Java, C++, C, Python, and SQL.
+- **Programming Languages:** Java, C++, C, Python, SQL
-- **Technologies:** Experienced in developing robust software solutions, with a strong foundation in algorithm design and system optimization.
+- **Technologies:** Software development, algorithm design, system optimization

 ## 🎮 Featured Project: Roll It

-**Roll It** is a dynamic game developed using Java, showcasing my ability to blend creative game design with solid programming skills in a team.
-This project is a testament to my passion for creating engaging user experiences through code.
+**Roll It** is a Java game that combines creative design with solid coding.
+It demonstrates my enthusiasm for crafting engaging experiences.

 [Check out Roll It](https://github.com/UCM-FDI-DISIA/proyectois2dg2022-pmc)

-## 🚀 I'm excited to...
+## 🚀 Looking Forward

-Leverage my skills in computer science and mathematics to contribute to cutting-edge research projects.
-I'm particularly eager to apply my knowledge of differential geometry in practical, innovative ways.
-My goal is to collaborate on projects that push the boundaries of what's possible, blending theoretical insights with real-world applications.
+Eager to apply my skills in computer science and math, especially differential geometry, to groundbreaking research.
+Aiming to blend theory with practical applications in future collaborations.

-## 📫 Get in Touch
+## 📫 Connect With Me

-Feel free to reach out to me for collaborations, project discussions, or just to say hi!
-Here's how you can connect with me:

 - **GitHub:** [@MarRamiro](https://github.com/MarRamiro)
 - **LinkedIn:** [Mar Ramiro](https://www.linkedin.com/in/maría-del-mar-ramiro-ortega-366565282/)